 Personal data is any information relating to an identified or identifiable natural person (data subject) such as a name, an identification number, location data, an online identifier, or factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.
 HR professionals, by the nature of their work, deal with these kind of data most of the time.
 Resumés, employment contracts, payment slips, performance records all contain personal data.

-How will the GDPR affect HR professionals?
+How is the GDPR affecting HR professionals?

 The GDPR requires organizations to take measures to minimize the amount of personally identifiable information they store and ensure that they do not store any information for longer than necessary.
 The GDPR also sets out that all data processing has to have a lawful basis, such as explicit consent from the data subject.
-While consent has been required previously as well to retain staff or candidate data, the GDPR will require HR professionals to ask for “specific, informed and unambiguous” consent.
-Furthermore, HR professionals will only be allowed to use the data for the specific purpose for which it was given.
+While consent has been required previously as well to retain staff or candidate data, the GDPR requires HR professionals to ask for “specific, informed and unambiguous” consent.
+Furthermore, HR professionals are only allowed to use the data for the specific purpose for which it was given.
 Hence, employees must explicitly opt in to allow their employers to process their personal data.

 What are the rights of employees under the GDPR?